vrodgom/statmorph/README.rst

 .. image:: https://zenodo.org/badge/95412529.svg
    :target: https://zenodo.org/badge/latestdoi/95412529

-Finally, below we provide some of the main references that describe the morphological parameters implemented in this code.
+Finally, below we provide some of the main references that introduce the morphological parameters implemented in this code.
 The following list is provided as a starting point and is not meant to be exhaustive.
 Please see the references within each publication for more information.